CPT Modifier 25 for Optometrists: How to Avoid Red Flags

 Highlights

-- CPT modifier 25 allows you to bill for separate, major services provided on the same day for accurate patient billing and claims reimbursement.
+- CPT modifier 25 allows billing for separate major services on the same day for more accurate reimbursement.

 - Many practices overapply modifier 25, which has caused government agencies to scrutinize its use in claims processing.